dyedgreen/freech/README.md

 ### Chat Users

 Your chat users are stored in the web client.
 This means your user is tied to the browser you use to access Freech.
 Notice that a new user is created for every chat you join.
+Each user is associated with a unique token, that will only be shared on user creation.
+To login to a chat as a given user, the client needs this token.

 ### NPM Dependencies